GerHobbelt/owemdjee/README.md

 - [re2](./re2)
 - [replxx](./replxx) -- REPL CLI component: `readline` simile for REPL/interactive runs in a CLI
 - [resumable-assert](./resumable-assert)
+- [scantailor](./scantailor) -- [scantailor_advanced](https://github.com/4lex4/scantailor-advanced) is the [ScanTailor](https://github.com/scantailor/scantailor) version that merges the features of the ScanTailor Featured and ScanTailor Enhanced versions, brings new ones and fixes.
+ScanTailor is an interactive post-processing tool for scanned pages.
+It performs operations such as page splitting, deskewing, adding/removing borders, selecting content, ... and many others.
 - [ScriptX](./ScriptX/) -- wrapper for V8, QuickJS, Lua, Python, ...
 - [sentence-tokenizer](./sentence-tokenizer) -- text tokenization
 - [sentencepiece](./sentencepiece) -- text tokenization